HarshadZade/starter-academic/content/authors/admin/_index.md

 #- Visitors
 ---

-Robotics has always fascinated me, especially electronics and hardware design.
-It is my hobby to develop and implement new ideas.
-I aim to contribute to this domain through research and continuous practice.
+How many robots do we see being used in the real world today?
+It is safe to say that robots have practically taken over the manufacturing and industrial sector, but deploying robots that could meaningfully collaborate with humans in unknown environments remains a challenge.
+In my opinion, the gap lies in the complex interplay between the software algorithms, which include perception, planning, controls, and the hardware.
+I care to build robots and implement state-of-the-art algorithms on hardware platforms and bring robots closer to humanity for our benefit.
+Particularly, I want to tackle the challenges in deploying bio-inspired robots in field robotics and work towards a socially significant problem

-I have been working on embedded systems under [Dr. Shital Chiddarwar](http://mec.vnit.ac.in/people/sschiddarwar/) at [IvLabs](http://www.ivlabs.in/) since my sophomore.
-My newly found interest is in Bio-inspired Robotics in general and Snake robots particularly.
+I have been working under [Dr. Shital Chiddarwar](http://mec.vnit.ac.in/people/sschiddarwar/) at [IvLabs](http://www.ivlabs.in/) since my sophomore year over various problem statements that involved developing novel and robust hardware platforms.

-Apart from robotics, I like playing cricket, listening to music and playing tabla.
-I also spend some in conducting workshops for the freshmen to promote a technical culture in the college.
+Apart from robotics, I play cricket, listen to music and play tabla.
+I also spend some time conducting workshops for the freshmen to promote a technical culture in the college.